 In 2008 the Band premiered "Sesquicentennial March and Song" composed especially for our band by Roy McCance and words by Kathy Marsh, to celebrate Clay County's 150th birthday.

 NOTE: The band is currently "in active" due to the COVID-19 pandemic.
-We continue to monitor the situation and are checking in weekly with the Clay County School Board to see when we can start practice up again.
+We continue to monitor the situation and are checking in regularly with the Clay County School Board to see when we can start practice up again.
 Currently, we are restricted from parcticing, and for holding concerts in most venues due to our size.
-We will update the website when this changes.